Actindo-AG/Documentation/Taxes/Integration/01_ManageTaxRates.md

   ![Create a tax rate](../../Assets/Screenshots/Taxes/Settings/TaxRates/CreateTaxRate.png "[Create a tax rate]")

-2. Enter the desired tax rate in the *Tax rate* field.
+2. Enter the applicable tax rate in the *Tax rate* field.
 The tax rate is entered as a percentage.
 You can only enter numbers in the *Tax rate* field.

 3. Enter the corresponding tax key in the *Tax key* field.
 The tax keys are managed in the *Accounting* module, see [Manage the tax keys](../../RetailSuiteAccounting/Integration/02_ManageTaxKeys.md).